My illustration of the virtual people who read my blog for the first time.

 Blogging is one-sided like a lecture.
 The feedback given through the comments is where the magic happens.
 Conversations have continued on Facebook, Twitter and through email.

 Writing is the great equalizer.
-Words draw people together by interest, content, depiction of beauty and sometimes just by support.
+Words draw people together by interest, content, and support.

 The most wonderful surprise of this whole blogging experience has been the community I have found.